 Using less electricity and natural gas will save you money and help improve our impact on the environment.
 Conserving energy reduces the need to produce energy from non-renewable sources and improves our air quality.

-The eighth annual Oakville Conserves Energy Fair is bigger than ever!
 Visit the Oakville Conserves Energy Fair page for more information.